python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/060_Cropping_a_signal.md

 - Click on the Interpretation tab at the top of the urh window.

-- Download the following file from github [unknown_signal_3.complex](https://github.com/python-can-define-radio/sdr-course/raw/main/classroom_activities/Ch03_Analyzing_Signals_URH/unknown_signal_3.complex).
+- Download the following file from github [unknown signal 3](https://github.com/python-can-define-radio/sdr-course/raw/main/classroom_activities/Ch03_Analyzing_Signals_URH/unknown_signal_3.complex).

 - Put it in your folder.